TomSpencerLondon/toll-registry/README.md

 AWS CodeCommit is leveraged as a code repository.
 ![CodeCommit](images/code-commit.png)

-AWS CodePipeline with CodeBuild and CloudFormation for CI/CD implementation.
+AWS CodePipeline with CodeBuild and CloudFormation for continous delivey/deployment implementation.
 ![CodeCommit](images/code-pipeline.png)

 ### Setup